AdevintaSpain/Leku/README.md

 Note that you have the **voice_search_extra_language** that is used for the language of the voice recognition.
 Replace it with the allowed voice recognition locale for your language.

-I encourage you to add these languages to this component, please fork this project and submit new languages with a PR.
+We encourage you to add these languages to this component, please fork this project and submit new languages with a PR.
 Thanks!

 #### Transition Bundle